-Your Hair Also Needs Protection From Sun
+Your Hair Also Needs Protection From the Sun

 If we say your hair also needs sun protection then it’s true.
 If you look at your hair in summer then you may see your hair’s top layer is more frizzy and damaged.
 This is due to long-term exposure of hair to the sun.
 The harmful Ultra Violet rays cause damage to the cuticle that makes up the protective layer around the hair sheath.
 This damage results in more frizz, discoloration, split ends, and breakage over time.
-The worst thing is the UV rays also damage the keratin protein that is responsible to make up the hair.
+The worst thing is the UV rays also damage the keratin protein that is responsible for making up the hair.

 How Things Can Get Worse?